eugenielai/eugenielai.github.io/posts/dssg.md

 Therefor, the EV transformation strategy is much needed.

 The purpose of this project is to help Surry adopt EV faster by giving statistical insights to guide the EV strategy development.
-Specifically, our **goal** was to help the city strategically implement EV infrastructure in Surrey.
+Specifically, our **goal** was to help the city strategically implement EV infrastructure (e.g., charging stations) in Surrey.

 Our work consists of a database, a visualization tool, and the application of statistical modelling and machine learning on the datasets.
 This post focuses on the visualization tool and its impact.